-In this post we’re going to focus on one of our readers who has his own guitar-based business; Anthony Turco.
-Anthony is the founder of Ampturco Guitar Werks, a business that makes drop-in wiring harnesses for your guitar.
+In this post we’re going to talk to one of our readers who has his own guitar-based business: Anthony Turco.
+Anthony is the founder of Ampturco Guitar Werks, a business that makes drop-in wiring harnesses for guitars.

 For many people, wiring a guitar is a challenge.
 For example, some wiring schemes are complex and hard to find on the internet.
 There’s also the concern that if you change something and it doesn’t work, you don’t know if you did it wrong, or if you just got bad information.

-Anthony Turco, at his home-based business, Ampturco Guitar Werks, solves this problem by creating custom-ordered wiring harnesses that you can install into your guitar with a minimum amount of soldering or know-how.
+At Ampturco Guitar Werks, Anthony Turco solves this problem by creating custom-ordered wiring harnesses that you can install into your guitar with a minimum amount of soldering or know-how.

 Everything, from standard pickup configurations to complex modifications requiring push-pull pots and toggle switches, can be custom ordered.
 All components are the highest quality, and soldered with great care and superb craftsmanship.
-Sure, there are a few big-name companies that will do the same thing, but with Ampturco Guitar Werks, you talk directly to the guy doing the work.
+Sure, there are a few big-name companies that can provide similar services, but with Ampturco Guitar Werks, you’re talking directly with the guy doing the work.

 Ampturco Guitar Werks Contact Information: